olha0108/-goit-react-hw-04-image-finder/README.md

 The response from the api comes an array of objects in which you are only interested in the following properties.

-id - a unique identifier
+id - a unique identifier.
-webformatURL - link to the small image for the list of cards largeImageURL - link to the large image for the modal window Description of the component < Searchbar >.
+webformatURL - link to the small image for the list of cards.
+largeImageURL - link to the large image for the modal window.
+Description of the component < Searchbar >.

 The component takes one prop onSubmit - a function to pass the value of the iput When the form is submitted.
 Creates a DOM element of the following structure.